verhagen/classic-blog/_posts/2016-05-20-git-tip-ignore-files.md

 ---
 layout: post
-title: Git Tip - Ignore files and directories for Java development
+title: Git Tip - Ignore Specific Files and Directories
 ---

 When developing a (Java) project, you mostly do not want all files to end up in the git repository.
-To let git ignore certain files and / or hole directories add them to the file `.gitignore`.
+To let git ignore certain files and / or hole directories, add them to the file `.gitignore`.
 This file is then added to the git repository, so all developers can use it.

+Typical files that should not end up in a git repository, are configuration files of tools used during development.
+For Java projects these are tipical Eclipse configuration, IntelliJ configuration and the Maven `target` directory.

 ## Action Plan